Dehydrated Meat: A Culinary Marvel

 Using the Right Food Dehydrator for Drying Meat

 We have been making beef jerky for more than 20 years, and we have learned a thing or two along the way.
 The most important thing we have learned, is finding the proper dehydrator so it evenly dries your meat!
-There is nothing worst than having over-dried pieces and separating them from the ones that are still wet.
+There is nothing worst than having overly-dried pieces and separating them from the ones that are still wet.

 We have the absolute best dehydrator for beef jerky, with excellent drying power that allows us to make batch after batch (in between our other dried foods like apple chips, pear chips and more).
 And it is all due to the location of the fan element and having stainless steel trays.

-Here is a batch of jerky we made in our dehydrator (see my photo right below here), you can see I prefer strips of marinated beef rather than using ground meat, but you can see our dehydrator racks underneath.
-Stainless steel racks are by far the best choice when making homemade jerky.
+Here is a batch of jerky we made in our dehydrator (see my photo below ), you can see how I prefer strips of marinated beef rather than using ground meat, but you can see our dehydrator racks underneath.

 The cornerstone of preserving dehydrated meat is sealing it in an airtight container.
 These containers create a barrier against external elements, such as air and humidity, which can compromise the meat's texture and flavor.